RaynorLEE/CATS/README.md

 ## Dataset

-Download the full dataset and LLM instructions from the following link:
+1. Download the full dataset and LLM instructions from the following link:

 - [Dataset &amp; Instructions](https://drive.google.com/drive/folders/17C3BsllCWy_TK3B5WwCjxPQo2heuLJPz?usp=drive_link)

+2. Copy the two subfolder "datasets" and "instructions" into the project directory.
 Alternatively, you can construct the LLM instruction prompts by executing `python build_instruction.py`.

 ## LLM Setup